Conservatory of Dance

-- Creative Movement, Pre-Ballet, and Ballet 1/2- pink ballet slippers
+- Creative Movement, Pre-Ballet, and Ballet - pink or black ballet slippers

 - Jazz Funk – black or tan jazz shoes

 Street shoes are strictly prohibited in both dance studios.
-Long hair must be secured in a ponytail or bun.
+Long hair must be secured in a ponytail, braids, or bun.

 Tuition & Registration